johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 <br>
 <b>Each record is just a JSON entry<br>
 A generated app is just a collection of JSON editors.<br>
-JSON records support unlimited length, unlimited nesting levels, and enforce your schema.<br>
+JSON editors support records of unlimited length, unlimited nesting levels, and enforce your schema.<br>
 <img src="/images/NestingStruct01.jpg"></b><br>
 <br>